braidedlogix/ETS_py3/README.md

 - install python3 and dependencies, including wxPython Phoenix >=4 and pyVTK>=7.0
 - Create a local directory with any name (say my_ets)
 - download ets.py and save to this directory
-- then from a terminal cd to my_ets
+- open a terminal, cd to my_ets

 then type: